espocrm/documentation/docs/administration/entity-manager.md

 ## Fields

-By clicking *Fields* link, you will be moved to a separate page.
+By clicking the **Fields**, you will be moved to a separate page.
 There, you will be able to create new fields or update existing ones.

 [More detail](fields.md) about fields.

 !!! note

-    After you have added a new field, you need to put this field on [layouts](layout-manager.md) (Administration > Layout Manager).
+    After you created a new field, you may also need to put this field on [layouts](layout-manager.md) (Administration > Layout Manager).

 ## Relationships